Early Life and Education of Kobe Bryant: A Complete Timeline

 May 2000: Engaged to Vanessa Laine

-In May 2000, Kobe Bryant and Vanessa Laine got engaged six months after meeting, while Laine was still a senior at Marina High School.
+In May 2000, six months after meeting, Kobe Bryant and Vanessa Laine became engaged while Laine was still a senior in high school.

 April 18, 2001: Married Vanessa Laine

-On April 18, 2001, Kobe Bryant married Vanessa Laine at St. Edward the Confessor Catholic Church in Dana Point, California, in a ceremony not attended by his parents or Laker teammates.
+On April 18, 2001, Kobe Bryant married Vanessa Laine at St. Edward the Confessor Catholic Church in Dana Point, California; the wedding was not attended by his parents or Laker teammates.

-In January 2002, Kobe Bryant bought a Mediterranean-style house for $4 million, located on a cul-de-sac in Newport Coast, Newport Beach.
+In January 2002, Kobe Bryant purchased a Mediterranean-style house in Newport Coast, Newport Beach for $4 million.

 In the spring of 2005, Vanessa Bryant suffered a miscarriage due to an ectopic pregnancy.

-In May 2006, Kobe Bryant and Vanessa Bryant's second daughter, Gianna Maria-Onore (also referred to as "Gigi"), was born.
+In May 2006, Kobe and Vanessa Bryant's second daughter, Gianna Maria-Onore (Gigi), was born.

 2008: Donation to National Museum of African American History and Culture

-In 2008, Kobe Bryant donated his uniform from the 2008 NBA Finals to the National Museum of African American History and Culture.
-Bryant was also named the league MVP the same year.
+In 2008, Kobe Bryant and his wife were founding donors of the National Museum of African American History and Culture, with Bryant also donating his uniform from the 2008 NBA Finals, the year Bryant was named the league MVP.

-During the 2009 National League Championship Series, Kobe Bryant revealed that he grew up a fan of the New York Mets and wanted to be like Darryl Strawberry, also boasting that he still had a Ron Darling baseball card.
+During the 2009 National League Championship Series, Kobe Bryant revealed he grew up a fan of the New York Mets wanting to be like Darryl Strawberry and boasted that he still had a Ron Darling baseball card.

-November 4, 2010: Call of Duty: Black Ops Launch Event Donation
+November 4, 2010: Call of Duty Endowment Donation

-On November 4, 2010, Kobe Bryant, along with Zach Braff, appeared at the Call of Duty: Black Ops launch event and presented a $1 million check to the Call of Duty Endowment, supporting veterans transitioning to civilian careers.
+On November 4, 2010, Kobe Bryant appeared with Zach Braff at the Call of Duty: Black Ops launch event and presented a $1 million check to the Call of Duty Endowment, an Activision-founded nonprofit helping veterans transition to civilian careers.

 December 16, 2011: Vanessa Bryant filed for divorce

-On December 16, 2011, Vanessa Bryant filed for divorce from Kobe Bryant, citing irreconcilable differences, and the couple requested joint custody of their daughters.
+On December 16, 2011, Vanessa Bryant filed for divorce from Kobe, citing irreconcilable differences and requesting joint custody of their daughters.

 During the 2012–13 season, Kobe Bryant began referring to himself as "vino" to describe how his play had been aging like a fine wine.

-On January 11, 2013, Kobe Bryant and his wife, Vanessa, announced via social media that they had called off their divorce.
+On January 11, 2013, Kobe and Vanessa Bryant announced via social media that they had called off their divorce.

-In March 2014, Kobe Bryant established Kobe Inc. and made the initial investment of a 10% stake in the Bodyarmor SuperDrink company for $6 million.
+In March 2014, Kobe Bryant established Kobe Inc. and made its initial investment with a 10% stake in the Bodyarmor SuperDrink company for $6 million.

-On November 29, 2015, Kobe Bryant announced his decision to retire at the end of the 2015-16 NBA season through a poem titled "Dear Basketball" published in The Players' Tribune.
-He also released a letter to Lakers fans expressing his gratitude.
+On November 29, 2015, Kobe Bryant announced his retirement at the end of the season via The Players' Tribune, in a poem titled "Dear Basketball", expressing his lifelong love for the game.
+He also distributed a letter to Lakers fans expressing his gratitude.

-On August 22, 2016, Kobe Bryant and his business partner Jeff Stibel launched Bryant-Stibel, a venture capital firm focused on various businesses including media, data, gaming, and technology, with $100 million in funding.
+On August 22, 2016, Kobe Bryant and his business partner Jeff Stibel launched Bryant-Stibel, a venture capital firm focused on different businesses including media, data, gaming, and technology, with $100 million in funding.

 December 2016: Birth of third daughter

-In early December 2016, Kobe Bryant and Vanessa Bryant welcomed their third daughter.
+In early December 2016, Kobe and Vanessa Bryant welcomed their third daughter.

-In August 2018, the Coca-Cola Company purchased a minority stake in Bodyarmor SuperDrink.
-This caused the valuation of Kobe Bryant's stake to rise to approximately $200 million.
+In August 2018, with The Coca-Cola Company purchasing a minority stake in Bodyarmor SuperDrink, the valuation of Kobe Bryant's stake rose to approximately $200 million.

 2018: Launch of Mamba Sports Academy

-In 2018, Kobe Bryant and Sports Academy launched Mamba Sports Academy, a joint athletic-training business venture with locations in Thousand Oaks and Redondo Beach, California.
+In 2018, Kobe Bryant and Sports Academy launched Mamba Sports Academy, a joint athletic-training business venture.
+The academy established locations in Thousand Oaks and Redondo Beach, California.

 January 2019: Announced expecting fourth daughter

-In January 2019, Kobe Bryant and Vanessa Bryant announced they were expecting a fourth daughter.
+In January 2019, Kobe and Vanessa Bryant announced they were expecting their fourth daughter.

 June 2019: Birth of fourth daughter